Ruixinhua/BDIC_FYP_Oracle/README.md

   * `BaseTrainer` handles checkpoint saving/resuming, training process logging, and more.
   * `BaseDataLoader` handles batch generation, data shuffling, and validation data splitting.
   * `BaseModel` provides basic model summary.
+  * `BaseDataset` define the operation about how to get data from dataset

 ## Folder Structure
   ```